-This past December, Vitishko was charged with violating the terms of his sentence, and was sentenced to three years in a labor camp.
+This past December, Vitishko was charged with violating the terms of his sentence, and was told he had to serve three years in a labour camp.
 (Gazaryan had already fled Russia to avoid potential imprisonment.)
-Vitishko is now awaiting a hearing to appeal the case, scheduled for February 22.
-“Right now we are trying to help Evgeny with the appeal, as well as publicize his case as much as possible and draw the attention of human rights organizations,” an EWNC spokesman told VICE News.
+Vitishko is now awaiting a hearing to appeal the sentence, scheduled for February 22.
+“Right now we are trying to help Evgeny with the appeal, as well as publicise his case as much as possible and draw the attention of human rights organisations,” an EWNC spokesman told VICE News.

-Vitishko says that in order to prepare for Sochi, changes were made to Russian laws in 2006, 2011, and 2013 that had protected nature conservation areas.
-The changes made it possible to build sports facilities, social infrastructure, and just about anything else in national parks.
-Though most of the construction was done in the name of the Olympics, Vitishko says much of it was actually beneficial only to tourism businesses that wanted to build on previously protected parks land.
+Vitishko said that in order to prepare for the Sochi Olympics, changes were made to Russian laws in 2006, 2011, and 2013 that had protected nature conservation areas.
+The changes made it possible to build sports facilities, social infrastructure and just about anything else in national parks.
+Though most of the construction was done in the name of the Olympics, Vitishko said much of it was actually beneficial only to tourism businesses that wanted to build on previously protected parks land.

-The Sochi Olympics are projected to cost $51 billion, or more than every other Winter Olympics combined.
-The price tag is blamed both on Sochi being extremely ill-suited to host an Olympics, and on rampant corruption.
+The Olympics are projected to cost $51 billion, or more than every other Winter Olympics combined.
+The high price tag is being blamed on Sochi being extremely ill-suited to host an Olympics and rampant corruption.

-Vitishko says the Olympics preparations have also had adverse effects on the UNESCO World Heritage site in the Western Caucasus and on several rivers.
+Vitishko said the preparations for the Olympics have also had adverse effects on the UNESCO World Heritage site in the Western Caucasus and on some nearby rivers.
 For instance, while several companies engaged in construction signed off on the "Restoration of the Mzymta River Ecosystem" plan to return it to its original state, the many roads built around the river for construction projects won't be removed.
 And that is to say nothing of contaminants that have been dumped in the water.

-Despite demonstrations held in his honor and help with his legal defense, it's quite likely that Vitishko will be sent to a penal colony following an unsuccessful appeal.
-That said, he doesn't express concern with his potential imprisonment.
+Despite demonstrations held in his honour and help with his legal defense, it's quite likely that Vitishko will be sent to a penal colony following an unsuccessful appeal.
+That said, he didn't express concern with his potential imprisonment.
 Vitishko, who originally offered to pay for the fence he vandalized back in 2012, simply wants justice.